tom-nguyen/ajaxflow/README.md

 To check ajaxflow performance, visit the site [http://ajaxflow.flowcom.se](http://ajaxflow.flowcom.se) or download the theme to try this yourself.
 The theme source is in [https://github.com/EkAndreas/ajaxflow-test](https://github.com/EkAndreas/ajaxflow-test)

-You could also remove the plugin header and use this class as an extention to your own project.
+You could also remove the plugin header and use this class as an extension to your own project.

 If you don't like the tag ajaxflow inside your ajax call URL, please consider change this in the DEFINE added in the constructor of the ajaxflow class.